Founded March 2017

 Investors Trendlines Incubators Israel

 CEO Assaf Klein

-The market seeks a EUS-FNB that can retrieve core tissue with fewer stabs and increased acquisition rate for improved diagnostic accuracy and clinical outcomes.
+The market seeks endoscopic ultrasound biopsy needles that can retrieve core tissue with fewer stabs and increased acquisition rate for improved diagnostic accuracy and clinical outcomes.

 15 years’ experience in medical device companies, including managerial and R&D positions; former CEO, MediValve; MBA, Bar-Ilan University; BSc, mechanical engineering, Technion-Israel Institute of Technology

 Director, Invasive Endoscopy Unit, Department of Gastroenterology and Hepatology, Rambam Health Care Campus, Israel